The 'Good Girl' Game Changers

 Can a growth mindset free you from perfectionism?

-Dr. Carol Dweck shares how to confidently embrace your imperfections
+LISTEN NOW: Dr. Carol Dweck shares how to confidently embrace your imperfections

 Do you hustle through your days chasing perfection?
 Does the prospect of failing fill you with fear?
 Is feedback and criticism painful to hear?
 Then our research suggests you’re in good company with the pressure to perform perfectly physically, socially, emotionally and intellectually - while making it appear effortless - one of the defining requirements of ‘good girls’.